Muhammad Nour Elkhairy01.jpg

 Muhammad Nour ElKhairy is a Palestinian filmmaker, film programmer, researcher and educator from Jordan, currently based in Tio'tia:ke (Montréal).
 ElKhairy holds a BA in Communication Studies and Humanities, and an MFA in Studio Arts: Film Production at Concordia University.

 His single and multi-channel fiction and non-fiction moving image works are driven by an interest in the legacies of colonial, political, and economic power within cultural institutions, and in how these forces shape aesthetics and form.
-He works with hybrid forms and fragmented non-linear visual languages to address narratives that have been erased, subjugated or sublimated by colonial violence.
+He works with hybrid forms and fragmented non-linear visual languages to highlight the effects of colonial violence.

 His work has been presented internationally at festivals and galleries including Moma PS1, Berwick Film & Media Arts Festival, Kaunas IFF, Toronto Palestine Film Festival, Go Short - Nijmegen, Dazibao, The Plumb, Oeil de Poisson, Plein Sud and the Cinematheque Quebecoise.